holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### PowerShell Exploitation with Persistence

-Personally I think the cost of next generation AV with machine learning is worth the investment.
+Personally, I think the cost of next generation AV with machine learning is worth the investment.

 You could consider not turning on "enabling Log script block invocation start / stop events", I would sooner have it on and consider getting your logs off-site as we discussed in the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section, with a well configured logrotate schedule.